table-listBOM Comparison

 BOM row updates

-BOM row updates can occur in the primary or secondary Data Source and is influenced by your settings for:
+BOM row updates can occur in the Primary or Secondary Data Source and is influenced by your settings for:

 • Property Mappings